-- 1. Each applicant must own and occupy the property as his/her primary Homestead as of December 31, 2023 and must be on file with the Office of the Assessor. - 2.
-Homeowners may be granted a 100% exemption, 50% exemption, 25% exemption.
-A 10% exemption may be granted if household suffered a 20% loss in income or subject property is in a foreclosure year.
+1. Each applicant must own and occupy the property as his/her primary Homestead as of December 31, 2024, and must be on file with the Office of the Assessor.

+2. Homeowners may be granted a 100% exemption, 75% exemption, 50% exemption, or 25% exemption.
+A 10% exemption may be granted if the household suffered a 20% loss in income or is subject to property tax foreclosure.
 Regarding a Homestead Property Tax Credit that is forwarded to the City of Detroit, the proportioned amount remaining shall be exempt in whole or in part in accordance with the decision of the Board of Review.